-After the confirmation of CWD in Norway, the TSE monitoring among cervids has been extended a lot.
+After the confirmation of CWD in Norway, the TSE monitoring among cervids has been extended substantially.
 All kind of cervids are included in the programme, both wild and farmed, and both healthy and fallen stock (risk animals).
-For the period 2018-2020, the programme includes the EU-programme Regulation (EU) No. 2017/1972:
+For the period 2018-2020, the programme also included the EU-programme Regulation (EU) No. 2017/1972.

-- All fallen stock older than 1 year all over the country is included in the programme.; - The surveillance is more intensive in the areas close to where CWD is found; - All wild reindeer areas are included in the programme; - All imported deer animals irrespective of age; - NFSA performs testing at all cutting plants; - Semi-domesticated reindeer: all slaughterhouses are included.
-In south NFSA have tested all animals over 1 year, in north all animals over 2 years.
-From 2020 less tests will be performed due to the health situation; - All flocks with farmed red deer are included in the programme.
+- All fallen stock older than 1 year all over the country are included in the programme; - The surveillance of hunted cervids (moose, red deer) is more intensive in the municipalities close to the Nordfjella and Hardangervidda region where CWD has been found; - All wild reindeer areas are included in the programme; - All imported deer animals irrespective of age; - Semi-domesticated reindeer: NFSA performs testing at all slaughterhouses.
+In general, animals older than 2 years are tested.
+In Finnmark county and in Trøndelag and Innlandet county, the testing is reduced to 10 percent due to the health situation.
+In the CWD neighbouring areas, the semi-domestic reindeer over 1 year are tested.; - All flocks with farmed red deer are included in the programme.
+Animals older than 2 years are tested.

-The competent authority, with other authorities, has taken several initiatives to raise awareness among hunters and others who handle such animals.
+The NFSA, together with other authorities, has taken several initiatives to raise awareness among hunters and others who handle such animals.
 They have also been trained to perform testing.